15 Bullshit Myths Broke Wannabe Niche Marketers Like You Believe

 A retiring lego set website sold for $12,000

-Look at this random website that allowed you to send "cat facts" to people that was making $2,000 per month and sold for $50,000.
+Look at this random website that allowed you to send "cat facts" to people that were making $2,000 per month and sold for $50,000.

 The bizarre "Send Cat Facts" website that sold for $50,000